MDAllan/cprg-218-lab-2/recipes.md

 4. In a large skillet, brown meatballs over medium-high heat.
 5. Add spaghetti sauce to the skillet and bring to a simmer.
 6. Reduce heat to low and let simmer for 10-15 minutes.
-7. Serve meatballs, parsley and sauce over spaghetti.
+7. Serve meatballs, oregano, parsley and sauce over spaghetti.

 ### Grilled Chicken Sandwich